 Experiencing a physical injury can be challenging for anyone.
 Whether you were wounded in combat, injured in a training exercise, or hurt while going about your daily life, dealing with pain and disability is difficult and can sometimes be traumatic.

-There are many types of war injuries that can result from combat or service-related incidents.
-Some Veterans may have an amputation from a combat injury or infection.
+There are many types of injuries that can result from combat or service-related incidents.
+Some Veterans may have lost a limb due to a combat injury or infection.
 Others may have an injury that results in spinal cord damage.
-Many Veterans deal with physical injuries like hearing loss, vision loss, or traumatic brain injury.
+Many Veterans deal with physical issues such as hearing loss, vision loss, or traumatic brain injury.

-People cope with injuries in a variety of ways and sometimes experience a range of emotions and reactions.
-These may include:
+People cope with injuries in a variety of ways and may experience a range of emotions and reactions, including:

 “You tell yourself that physical injuries always happen to someone else, that it’ll never happen to you.
 It took a long time for me to come to terms with my injury.”